-An epic 10 month Trans-Africa overland expedition which starts in Morocco and travels down the remote west coast of Africa all the way to Cape Town before turning around and heading up the east coast of Africa all the way to Cairo.
-This expedition is not for the feint-hearted, it is a tough trip, but the rewards are incredible!
+An epic 11 month Trans-Africa overland expedition which starts in Morocco and travels down the remote west coast of Africa all the way to Cape Town before turning around and heading up the east side of Africa all the way to Cairo.
+This expedition is not for the faint-hearted, it is a tough trip, but the rewards are incredible!

-In total you will visit 35 countries on this madventure including Morocco, Mauritania, Senegal, Gambia, Guinea Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, Democratic Republic of Congo, Angola, Namibia, Botswana, South Africa, Lesotho, Swaziland, Mozambique, Zimbabwe, Zambia, Malawi, Tanzania, Rwanda, Uganda, Kenya, Ethiopia, Sudan and Egypt.
+In total you will visit 39 countries on this madventure including Morocco, Mauritania, Senegal, Gambia, Guinea Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, Democratic Republic of Congo, Angola, Namibia, South Africa, Lesotho, Eswatini, Mozambique, Zimbabwe, Botswana, Zambia, Malawi, Tanzania, Burundi, Rwanda, Uganda, Kenya, Ethiopia, Somaliland, Djibouti, Eritrea, Sudan and Egypt.

 Price: £8995 Expedition Payment + $4250 Local Payment